Modern application development

-Automating regular check-ups and applying best practises like infrastructure as code and site reliability engineering promotes resiliency and helps you respond to incidents with minimal downtime and data loss.
+Automating regular checkups and applying best practices like infrastructure as code and site reliability engineering promotes resiliency and helps you respond to incidents with minimal downtime and data loss.

-Modern applications require multi-layered security across code, delivery pipelines, app runtimes, and databases.
+Modern applications require multilayered security across code, delivery pipelines, app runtimes, and databases.
 Start by providing developers secure dev boxes with well-governed identity.
 As part of the DevOps lifecycle, use automated tools to examine dependencies in code repositories and scan for vulnerabilities as you deploy apps to the target environment.
-Enterprise-grade secrets and policy management encrypt the applications and give the operations team centralised policy enforcement.
+Enterprise-grade secrets and policy management encrypt the applications and give the operations team centralized policy enforcement.

 With fully managed compute and database services, security control is built in and threat protection is executed in real time.